 Where can I purchase tickets?

-Tickets for the convention will be available from our ticket portal until one week before the event.
+Tickets for the convention will be available from our ticket portal until two weeks before the event.
 After that time, they can be purchased at the door of the event.
-We do not make special trips to sell tickets, but they may be made available at our discretion (e.g. at other events).
+We do not make special trips to sell tickets, but they may be made available for in-person sales at our discretion (e.g. at other events).
 Please watch for announcements of locations where we will have in-person ticket sales available.
-Upcoming event appearances where you can purchase tickets in cash (or by credit card if service is available) will be listed on our ticket information page.
+Upcoming event appearances where you can purchase tickets in cash (or by credit card if service is available) will be listed on our ticket information page, on our Facebook event page, and on our Pretty Heroes Facebook page.

 How do I receive my tickets?